 What breed of cat should I get?

-There are over 60 different recognised breeds and colour varieties of pedigree domestic cats in the world, meaning that you have lots to choose from when buying a cat.
+There are over 60 different recognised breed and colour varieties of pedigree domestic cats, meaning that you have lots to choose from when buying a cat.
 Pedigree cats come in seven basic varieties:

 The greatest advantage of buying a pedigree kitten or cat is that you should know something about what to expect from your pet.
 For example, a pure-bred Siamese is more likely to be vocal, mischievous and demanding of your attention.
 Buying a pedigree kitten should also give you an insight into how big the kitten will grow up to be, how long their coat will be and any breed-specific health problems that they might experience.

-It’s important to remember that unfortunately inter-breeding sometimes occurs, which can mean that pedigree cats are more vulnerable to genetically inherited diseases or behavioural issues.
-This, and other information specific to a breed, should be considered carefully when getting a cat.
+It’s important to remember that unfortunately inter-breeding sometimes occurs, which can mean that pedigree cats are more vulnerable to genetically inherited disease or behavioural issues.
+This, and other information specific to a breed should all be considered carefully when getting a cat.

-For more information about pedigree breeds and how to choose a cat, take a look at our breed selector: Cat breed library.
+For more information about pedigree breeds and how to choose a cat, take a look at our cat breed selector.

 Crossbreeds have two pedigree, but different breed, parents.
 In fact, many new pedigree breeds have been created through careful crossbreed matches (for example, the Tonkinese was created by crossing the Siamese with the Burmese).